juliusikkala/slang-simple-vulkan/README.md

 "Swoosh" shapes.

-To alleviate this crucial shortcoming, we[^2] propose a novel representation called Swoosh Splatting that is both differentiable and can preserve the sharp details associated with swooshes.
+To alleviate this crucial shortcoming, we[^2] propose a novel representation called "Swoosh Splatting".
+It is both differentiable and can preserve the sharp details associated with swooshes.
 We demonstrate the suitability of our method to Khronos logos by measuring its effectiveness with the [Slang](https://shader-slang.org/) logo.[^3]